|Table of Content|

 Technically, Tramadol is not considered an opiate because none of its ingredients include poppy plant derivatives.
 Tramadol works to relieve pain by acting on receptor sites targeted by medicinal and illegal opioids.
 It also exerts antidepressant properties by increasing levels of serotonin in the brain.
 People taking Tramadol for an extended time may suffer serotonin syndrome if they abruptly stop taking Tramadol.
 Sudden reduction of serotonin levels can cause severe headache, dizziness, agitation, nausea and flu-like symptoms.

 - Since Tramadol can be addicting, it is considered by physicians to be a narcotic-like medication.

 In addition, Tramadol users will developto the drug’s analgesic effects if taken as a long-term pain management solution.
 Consequently, Tramadol addicts need higher dosages to avoid suffering withdrawal symptoms similar to symptoms experienced by heroin or opiate pain pill addicts.

 Tramadol addicts wanting to stop taking Tramadol should not try to go “cold turkey” and seek medical detoxification instead.
 Withdrawing from Tramadol can be as dangerous as withdrawing from opioids such as heroin or Oxycodone.
 Symptoms of Tramadol withdrawal include:

 - Chills/sweating/muscle aches

 - Muscle cramping

-Without professional assistance from addiction specialists, Tramadol addicts may turn to street drugs such as heroin and fentanyl to relieve severe withdrawal symptoms.
+Without professional assistance from addiction specialists, Tramadol addicts have been known to turn to street drugs such as heroin and fentanyl to relieve severe withdrawal symptoms.

 Give us your feedback about this page, here